go-pax/terraform-provider-git/docs/index.md

 - `insecure` (Boolean) Enable `insecure` mode for testing purposes
 - `organization` (String, Deprecated) The GitHub organization name to manage.
 Use this field instead of `owner` when managing organization accounts.
+  This will use the value in the environment variable __GITHUB_ORGANIZATION__ if set.
 - `owner` (String) The GitHub owner name to manage.
 Use this field instead of `organization` when managing individual accounts.
+  This will use the value in the environment variable __GITHUB_OWNER__ if set.
 - `token` (String, Sensitive) The PAT used to connect to GitHub.
 Anonymous mode is enabled if `token` is not set.
+This will use the value in the environment variable __GITHUB_TOKEN__ if set.